Everything You Need to Know About Sustainable Fashion

 However, there is a less discussed downside to renting, thrifting, swapping, and sharing all similar forms of second-hand and vintage fashion shopping.

-Ilaria Urbinati – a celebrity fashion stylist that has Rami Malek, Dwayne Johnson, Armie Hammer, Bradley Cooper, and John Krasinski amongst her clients – explains:
+Ilaria Urbinati, a celebrity fashion stylist who has Rami Malek, Dwayne Johnson, Armie Hammer, Bradley Cooper, and John Krasinski amongst her clients, explains:

 “WITH one hand, you’re doing good for the planet.
 WITH the other hand, you’re doing harm to yourself.”